 Canadian companies with the means for international expansion are keeping close eyes on emerging markets.
 Canada is a relatively small market on a global scale, but huge international markets like Germany, Spain and Israel offer Canadian cannabis companies the potential for massive growth.
 Canadian companies that manage to establish themselves in these markets could quickly gain a valuable first-mover advantage and position themselves for growth well beyond the domestic supply chain.

 While emerging domestic players are beginning to learn the ins and outs of the complex cannabis business, including the high learning curves associated with efficient, consistent and quality production, Canadian players are beginning to apply these lessons to new markets.
 This gives Canadian companies a noteworthy advantage on their way to becoming leaders in the international cannabis industry.

-International cannabis opportunities
+International cannabis market

 While the potential presented by international markets is huge, entry into any new market will always come with its own risks and challenges.
 Canadian companies looking to move into international markets will need to do so with a strong understanding of the local legal cannabis landscape.
-Regulations pertaining to growing practices, licensing, distribution and other operations in foreign jurisdictions may not necessarily mirror Canadian policies.
+Regulations pertaining to growing practices, licensing, distribution, the supply chain and other operations in foreign jurisdictions may not necessarily mirror Canadian policies.
 Furthermore, since the regulatory landscapes of emerging cannabis jurisdictions are far from established at this point, there is a degree of uncertainty in regards to what the regulations will look like as they continue to develop.

 Additionally, non-domestic companies will find that some federal governments place restrictions on foreign ownership of property, particularly when it comes to the ownership of agricultural land.